JalalSayed1/shift-regs-8-bits/README.md

 ## About the project:
 - A fully featured 8-bit shift register in VHDL.
 - Inputs: clock signal, reset, RIN, LIN, parallel_in bus and control bits.
 - Output: Q (8-bits bus where bit 0 is from the first register)
-- The register have a 3-bit control input to allow it to perform certian functions.
+- The register has a 3-bit control input to allow it to perform certain functions.

 ## Functions the register can do: